Zehra Güneş: International

-In January 2017, she was invited to the Turkey women's team, and was admitted to the team in March 2018.
+In January 2017, she was invited to the Turkey women's team; she was admitted to the team in March 2018.
 She played at the very first 2018 FIVB Volleyball Women's Nations League as part of the Turkish team, which won silver.
 She was also part of the Turkish squad at the 2020 Tokyo Summer Olympics, which finished in fifth place.